-- To manage the property for all the attributes and opportunities that exist in a forest ecosystem of interest to the landowner including recreation, wildlife management, soil and water management, forest protection, timber products management, and other compatible conservation uses.
+- Manage the forest ecosystem and property for all attributes and opportunities of interest to the landowner.
+Including recreation, wildlife management, soil and water management, forest protection, timber products management, and other compatible conservation uses.

-- To develop and maintain favorable food and cover conditions for game and other wildlife.
+- Develop and maintain favorable food and cover conditions for game and other wildlife like songbirds.

-- To use the Tree Farm as a backdrop for the education of others.
+- Use the Tree Farm as a backdrop for the education of others.

-Scott purchased his original 40 acres of timber around 1991, and began managing the property to meet his primary goal of wildlife habitat.
-He began with the advice of the Service Forester, Randy Clum, by creating some wildlife openings.
-This blossomed into Scott’s realization of the benefits of forest management, and its relation to wildlife habitat.
+Original 40 acres purchased 1991 and began managing the property to meet the primary goal of wildlife habitat.
+The active management started with the advice of an Ohio Service Forester, Randy Clum, by creating some timber stand improvements via wildlife openings.
+This quickly blossomed into the realization of long term timber benefits gained from active forest management and its relationship with wildlife habitat.

-Since that time, Scott has purchased additional property, bringing his current total to 210 acres.
-The majority of this property was high-graded in a commercial clearcut using a portable sawmill around 1982, prior to his purchase.
+Additional property purchased brought the total to 210 acres.
+The majority of this new property was previously high-graded in what amounts to a commercial clearcut using a portable sawmill around 1982.
 The problem is that many undesirable and poorly formed trees were left behind.
 Multiple disciplines and timber harvest techniques have been used since to deal with the variable terrain, species, and desired outcomes.